MicrosoftDocs/cpp-docs/docs/standard-library/mem-fun1-t-class.md

 ---
 # mem_fun1_t Class

 An adapter class that allows a `non_const` member function that takes a single argument to be called as a binary function object when initialized with a pointer argument.
+Deprecated in C++11, removed in C++17.

 ## Syntax